Chocolate-covered Oreos with hand-painted Monet’s water lilies using food coloring.

 It’s that time of year again, when I make cookies for my sister’s birthday.
 She’s always been an admirer of the great Impressionist, Claude Monet, so I thought I’d try something different this year and recreate his water lilies on Oreos.
-(If you like these chocolate-covered Oreos painted with food coloring, you can do the same thing and make birthday Oreos.
+(If you like these chocolate-covered painted Oreos, you can do the same thing and make birthday Oreos.
 Or in winter, try these snowman Oreos.)

 I can’t say this is an exact likeness, exactly, but I will blame the limitations of my medium.
 Also, ahem, lacking Monet’s, you know, artistic skill.

 painting chocolate-covered Oreos

 But I am really digging this whole coating-Oreos-in-candy-melts-and-painting-on-them thing.
 It’s easy and you can paint whatever you want.

 You can use regular gel paste food coloring, however, keep in mind that the water-based food coloring can resist the candy coating.
 For best results you should use Candy Colors (special oil-based food coloring for exactly this use).
 Or, to save yourself from buying all new food colorings, just add a drop of the Oil Candy Color FLO-COAT to your soft gel pastes.
 That turns regular food coloring into candy colors.
 And it really works.
 I did a few Oreos without it and a few with, and it makes a difference.

 Here is a video how-to for the Oreos.

 food coloring (blue, white, red and two greens)

 *See below for links to the supplies I used.
 For food coloring, I suggest Americolor Soft Gel Pastes (Royal Blue, Bright White, Red Red, Electric Green and Leaf Green used here).
 Find candy melts at the craft store.
 Find the food coloring and candy color medium online.